-- Chemical examinations or urine by stick or tablet methods, or both; - Hemoglobin or hematocrit; - Blood sugar; - Examination of stool specimens for occult blood; - Pregnancy tests; and - Primary culturing for transmittal to a certified laboratory.
+- Chemical examinations or urine by stick or tablet methods, or both, - Hemoglobin or hematocrit, - Blood sugar, - Examination of stool specimens for occult blood, - Pregnancy tests, and - Primary culturing for transmittal to a certified laboratory.

-If the RHC performs only these six tests, the RHC may obtain a waiver certificate from the regional Clinical Laboratory Improvement Act (CLIA) office.
+If the RHC performs only these six tests, it may obtain a waiver certificate from the regional Clinical Laboratory Improvement Act (CLIA) office.